jeffreicher/Ding-Dinner/README.md

 ## About

-Ding is a full web-based meal planning application created by a team of four developers over a period of six weeks.
+Ding is a mobile-first meal planning application created by a team of four developers over a period of six weeks.

 ### Authors